GoogleCloudPlatform/berglas/README.md

 1. Berglas encrypts the plaintext data using the locally-generated DEK, producing encrypted ciphertext, prepended with the AES-GCM nonce.

-1. Berglas encrypts the DEK using the specified Cloud KMS key, also know as a key encryption key (KEK).
+1. Berglas encrypts the DEK using the specified Cloud KMS key, also known as a key encryption key (KEK).
 This process is called [envelope encryption][envelope-encryption].